MicrosoftDocs/entra-docs/docs/identity/saas-apps/tableau-online-provisioning-tutorial.md

 	![Screenshot of Microsoft Graph explorer sign in page.](media/tableau-online-provisioning-tutorial/tableau-graph-explorer-signin.png)

-1. Check to make sure the account being used has the correct permissions.
+1. Check to make sure the account being used to the correct permissions.
 The permission **Directory.ReadWrite.All** is required to make this change.

 	![Screenshot of Microsoft Graph settings option.](media/tableau-online-provisioning-tutorial/tableau-graph-settings.png)